 III.
 What was the Purpose of the Thorn?

-We have to carefully consider the characteristics of this thorn in order to rightly divide if it is some ailment or not.
-First, it is a thorn that all realize is not literal, therefore it's symbolism must be prescribed by what is in scripture.
+Let's also carefully consider the characteristics of this thorn in order to rightly divide if it is some ailment or not.
+First, it is a thorn that all realize is not literal, and therefore it's symbolism must be prescribed by what is in scripture.
 And throughout scripture it is defined as men who trouble God's people.
 The second characteristic is that it is defined as the Messenger of Satan.
 And we know that those who troubled Paul were messengers of Satan.
 And the third characteristic is that the messenger was sent to buffet Paul.
 Is there any biblical instances where God says illness buffets [kolaphizo] anyone?
-No, this Greek word means to strike someone.
-So this is not illness, this is people who hated Paul and his teachings, and did everything in their power, including beating him, to stop him.
-The same Judaizers that persecuted and buffeted Christ.
+No, never.
+This Greek word means to strike someone.
+So this is not an illness, this is a person that hated Paul and his gospel ministry, and did everything in their power (including beating him), to stop him.
+The same Judaizers that persecuted and buffeted Christ for His teachings.

-The very same Greek word [kolaphizo], as the struck or beat him with their hands.
+This is the very same Greek word [kolaphizo], as the messengers of Satan struck or struck Christ with their hands.
 And as Christ was buffeted, His messengers are likewise buffeted.

 - "Then did they spit in his face, and BUFFETED him; and others smote him with the palms of their hands"